lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/ls_home_code3.png" width="938" height="310" />

 The last component of the home page enables input confirmation and input clean up:
-* Line 76 ~ 88 will display the user's input, which can include either the typed country and selected month, or it also includes the specified region.
+* Line 76 ~ 88 will display the user's input, including country, region and selected month.
 * Line 91 ~ 100 cleans up user input.
 By clicking "Clear Input" button, the user interface will clean up all the user input.
 * After the user has entered all the required information, a "CONFIRM" button will appear.
 Upon clicking this button, the user interface will switch to the results page.